aakash0017/kind-oregano-c48e5/content/pages/index.md

     title: MOO with Biclustering
     subtitle: Integrated Biclustering with NSGA - II
     content: >
-      This paper will describes the results achieved by integrating biclusters

-      with  optimization on multiple objectives such as MSR, NSGA -II will be used to achieve this
+      This paper will describes the results achieved by integrating biclusters with  optimization on multiple objectives such as MSR, NSGA -II will be used to achieve this optimization

-      Optimization
     actions:
       - label: Get the book
         url: /pricing